A recipe for delicious homemade peanut butter eggs

 *I increase the amount to 2 cups for an extra peanut buttery flavor

 **I use milk chocolate melting wafers, which can be found at most candy/cake decorating supply stores.
 Merckens is my favorite brand, so keep an eye out for those.
-You can also find them online.
+You can also find them on Amazon.
 Your local grocery store may have chocolate melting wafers too, but they’re probably lower quality.
 A final option is melting semi-sweet chocolate chips and adding a bit of shortening to thin them out.

 1. Mix together the first four ingredients: butter, cream cheese, powdered sugar, and peanut butter.
 Chill in the fridge for at least two hours.